clairemation/coolgebra-js/README.md

 # coolgebra-js

-A performant and expressive library for complex vector and matrix calculations.
+A performant and expressive library for client-end complex vector and matrix calculations.
 I wrote Coolgebra because I wanted to be able to chain vector/matrix operations, but without incurring the overhead of creating a whole new object with every operation.

 The syntax is designed to feel as if you were using a library like Sylvester, but it is leaner behind the scenes.
 All results are stored in a single module-scoped stack, and the module exposes a singleton containing all the methods, which all return itself.